Skip to main content

 Cemetery burial registers

-Tower Hamlets Cemetery burial registers are held at London Metropolitan Archives.
+Tower Hamlets Cemetery burial registers are held at The London Archives.

 We hold no original cemetery burial registers in our collections but do have several copies and transcriptions.